Our Teachers

 Aude GoolY

 What do you like about the Netherlands?
 The atmosphere of the country, its architecture and its open-mindedness.
-I am under the spell of Amsterdam, a magnificent city, you can feel that Dutch people have a lot of style, each house front is carefully flowered and maintained, it's a pleasure to see this attention to detail and aesthetics.
+I am under the spell of Amsterdam, a magnificent city, you can feel that Dutch people have a lot of style, each house front is carefully flowered and maintained.
+It's a pleasure to see this attention to detail and aesthetics.

 What do you miss about France?
 What I miss most in France are my friends, some of the atmosphere of the seaside of the Normandy coast, and some of the museums like the Guimet museum.